Anxieties resurface as gunfire erupts on NYC subway

 But as more people return to offices, ridership is increasing.
 On Monday, estimated ridership was 3.1 million, according to the MTA, which operates the system.

-With the gunman still on the loose, commuters like Julia Brown had little choice but to keep riding the rails.
+Despite the gunman still on the loose, commuters like Ana Marrero were on their way again Wednesday.

-“It’s the only way to get home — other than the express bus and then another bus and then another bus,” Brown, who works in Manhattan, said just hours after the attack.
-“I lived through 9/11.
-I lived through the blackout.
-You just have to be as safe as you can, and just be mindful around your environment.”
+“You have to be more vigilant of your surroundings.
+But scared?
+No,” said Marrero, who has taken the subway to work for 30 years.
+“You think of the tragedy and the people that were hurt, but you have no other choice and do what you have to do.”

+In Brooklyn’s Sunset Park neighborhood, several riders said they prayed for safety as they returned to the 36th Street station, reopened a day after the shot-up trained pulled into it.

 Gov. Kathy Hochul posted a photo on social media showing her riding a train after the shooting, and Mayor Eric Adams pledged to increase patrols in subway stations.